pivotal/docs-tap/app-live-view/configuring-apps/steeltoe-enablement.hbs.md

-# Enabling Steeltoe apps for Application Live View
+# Enable Steeltoe apps for Application Live View

 This topic describes how developers can extend .NET Core Apps to Steeltoe apps and enable Application Live View on Steeltoe workloads within Tanzu Application Platform.